Related ToolsGoogle WorkspaceNotionAsanaClickupMonday

 Rating: 4.3/5

-Google Workspace serves 11 million+ organizations with Gmail, Docs, Sheets, Slides, Drive, Meet, Calendar, and Chat at $7-22/user/month.
+Google Workspace is Google’s traditional office suite that serves 11 million+ organizations with Gmail, Docs, Sheets, Slides, Drive, Meet, Calendar, and Chat at $7-22/user/month, with Gemini AI woven across every app.

 Key strengths: Real-time collaboration with live cursors, automatic revision history, inline comments.
 336% ROI over 3 years (Forrester).
 84 hours saved per user annually.